hyjiacan/vue-slideout/API.md

 > Note the target element must exist before the component is mounted
 >
 > i.e. the target cannot be rendered by the component itself,
-> and ideally should be outside of the entire Vue component tree.
+> and ideally should be outside the entire Vue component tree.

+If you indent to mount it onto it's parent element, you should use `:target="null"`.

 ### Mask layer